tillkahlbrock/serverless-workshop-web-go/content/lab3/_index.md

 One features of AWS Lambda is, that it is event-driven at its core.
 Many AWS Services emit events that can be consumed by Lambda.
-It is an important skill to understand, how to design your architecture in a way that it can best take advantage of this asynchronous event-driven concepts.
+It is an important skill to understand, how to design your architecture in a way that it can best take advantage of this asynchronous event-driven concept.

 ## Overview